inukshuk/bibtex-ruby/README.md

 BibTeX-Ruby offers an API which lets you manipulate BibTeX objects (string replacement, name parsing etc.); however, sometimes you just want quick access to your bibliography's contents.
-In these cases the **to_hash** method is
-useful: it converts all objects into simple Ruby hashes made up of symbols and strings.
+In these cases the **to_hash** method is useful (use **to_a** if you are only interested in the bibliography's contents): it converts all objects into simple Ruby hashes made up of symbols and strings.
 Furthermore, often you would like to control what sort of quotes are used in an export;
 therefore, all conversion methods accept an options hash which lets you define